shahjacobb/Sante/README.md

     * If you need it, converting an mp4 to mp3 (assuming your conversation was a video) is as easy as ``ffmpeg -i inputFile.mp4 outputFile.mp3``
 5. Run the service with `streamlit run app.py` (and enable 'Always rerun in the top right' to enable a debug-like mode)
 6. Use the service as needed.

+## Notes

+Variables inside try blocks in Python are accessible outside the block... meaning if the try block executes, you can access them later.
+Neat.